BenniDeJagere/personal-site/content/about.md

 +++
-title = "About me"
+title = "About Sam"
-description = "Who is Samuel Debruyn?"
+description = "Who is Sam Debruyn?"
 +++

-## Who is Samuel Debruyn?

-Hi there, you can call me Sam.
-I'm a 1m96 tall guy from Belgium and that will probably be the answer to the question that pops up in your head when you see me.

-## What do I do?

-I am a Xamarin developer at [3factr](http://3factr.be/).
-At the moment I am working on four of the top ten most downloaded news apps in Belgium.
+Sam Debruyn is a mobile app developer and technical lead at [3factr](http://3factr.be/).
+He has worked on tens of mobile apps of which some belong to the most downloaded apps in the Belgian app stores.

 ## Xamarin?

 Xamarin enables you to develop Android and iOS apps in C#, the most beautiful programming language mankind has ever seen.
-I have been a certified Xamarin mobile developer since July 2016.
+Sam has been a certified Xamarin mobile developer since July 2016 and is very active in the Belgian Xamarin developer community.

-## How can you contact me?
+## Other interests and skills

+* Continuous integration and deployment
+* Agile development
+* (ASP).NET Core and scalable cloud backends

+## Contact details

-You should send me an email at [s@muel.be](mailto:s@muel.be) or a tweet at [@SamuelDebruyn](https://twitter.com/SamuelDebruyn).
+Please send an email to [s@muel.be](mailto:s@muel.be) or a tweet to [@SamuelDebruyn](https://twitter.com/SamuelDebruyn).

-## What do I do for fun?

-I once was a guitarist in a local indie rock band, but nowadays I just like to go to concerts, travel and meet up with friends.

 ---